OSU-NLP-Group/AmpleGCG/README.md

 bash evaluate_augmentedGCG.sh
 ```

-You can easily swap to other victim models and the generation config of victim models under `myconfig/target_lm` by utilizing [hydra](https://hydra.cc/docs/intro/).
+You can easily swap to other victim models and the generation configs of victim models under `myconfig/target_lm` by utilizing [hydra](https://hydra.cc/docs/intro/).

 target_lm